 Notes

-- Timing is important with this recipe, so plan ahead, knowing that your dough needs several hours to rise.
-On the flip side, if it rises too fast and you are not prepared yet, pop it in the refrigerator for up to an hour.
+- Timing is essential with this recipe, so plan, knowing that your dough needs several hours to rise.
+Conversely, if it rises too fast and you are not prepared, pop it in the refrigerator for up to an hour.

 - If the dough is sticky, lightly flour your working surface.